mgblackwater/stevekinney.net/src/routes/courses/testing/+page.md

 ## Prerequisites

 - A fundamental understanding JavaScript
-- Familiarity with the command line
+- Familiarity with the command line (e.g just enough to navigate around directories and run a few commands)
-- Experience with Node and npm
+- Experience with Node, `npm`, `git`, and Github.

 ## The Basics